 The rules and ethics in Scotland

 The problem, explains Ben, is that a lot of people think they know what they are doing with fires.
 In Scotland, he says, and especially in the glens, much of the ground is peat, which can burn very well.
 He regularly approaches people who are having fires, and hears the explanation, “It’s OK, we know what we are doing, we built this ring of stones and have a litre of water.”
 But the ring of stones does nothing, he says, apart from perhaps marking out an area kids shouldn’t cross, and preventing logs rolling out – the heat still burns downwards and then burns outwards underground.
 Wild fires frequently start this way.
 Ben also said that it has taken 20-30 litres of water to put out even a small camp fire on dry, peaty ground this summer, because the ground gets so hot down to a depth of 20cm or more.

 Carry in and carry out

 Ben also commented that, as well as making sure you leave no trace after your fire, it is also good practice to try to bring your fuel (wood, charcoal etc) in with you, especially if you are visiting a bothy.
-He said that some woods in Scotland have little dead wood left in them as it’s all been burnt for fires and this is a problem as dead wood is important in the eco-system and a habitat for lots of creatures.
+He said that some popular spots in Scotland have little or no dead wood left as it’s all been burnt for fires and this is a problem as dead wood is important in the eco-system and a habitat for lots of creatures.
 Apparently in a healthy forest around 30% of all the woody material should be dead wood.

 Forest School methods